 Alpacas are sheared once per year.
 They will produce about 4-10 lbs of raw fiber.
 The quality of the fiber they produced is largely determined by genetics.
 The quality of offspring is usually equivalent to the combined average of the parents.

 In the short time alpacas have been in North America attentive breeders have achieved significant improvement in quality due to good mating selection.
 Not all breeders have that focus.
 Also, It is generally understood that as an alpaca ages, all of its fiber characteristics change.
-The highest quality and longest fiber initially came from its early shearing and then revert back poor quality after a few years.
-A few additional generations of proper mating selection and the high quality production became more persistent.
+The highest quality and longest fiber initially came from its early shearing and can change as the alpaca ages.
+With proper mating selection the high quality production becames more consistant as the alpaca ages.
 Consequently, “seedstock” breeders are concentrating their efforts towards extending elite fiber production longer in the life of an alpaca.

 Improving the next generation should be every alpaca breeders goal.
 The national Alpaca Owners Association (AOA), has an industry database to assist its members in obtaining a genetic profile of their animals.
 It is the same type of system that other livestock breeds have been using over the past 20 years.
 The program is called Expected Progeny Differences (EPDs).
 EPDs provide a genetic profile of an animal in numeric form.
 It is primarily used by breeders to compare the expected production offspring in different mating scenarios.
 They are also used by buyers to establish value in making purchasing decisions.

 Alpacas come in many colors and variations of pintos and even appaloosa patterns.
 This has also drawn a lot of interest among fiber enthusiasts or those who want interesting pasture ornaments. (aka, pasture poodles, only they work and help pay for themselves.)